 According to the 1892 Ontario Medical Register, Dr. Cameron joined the Ontario College of Physicians and Surgeons on the 30th of November, 1882.
 His medical education was listed as “Cert British Registration 1882” and “Lic Royal College Physician and Surgeons Edin 1881”.
 His education is further documented in the 1898 New Zealand Gazette, “Bach.
 Med.
 Trin.
 Univ.
 Canada 1881”.

 Dr. Cameron was known to be practicing medicine in Chatham in 1883 as his name appears on birth records and death records from 1883 through 1885.
 The 1885 Ontario Business Directory and Gazetteer listed Dr. Malcolm L. Cameron as a physician in Chatham with an office in the Merchants Bank Block.

-Dr. Cameron immigrated to the community of Manning River in New South Wales, Queensland, Australia in 1885.
+Dr. Cameron emigrated to the community of Manning River in New South Wales, Queensland, Australia in 1885.
 He eventually moved to Grafton, New South Wales, Australia.

 According to the 1909 voters record, Dr. Cameron’s medical practice was located at Stephens and Vulture Street in Brisbane, Australia.
 His residence was located on Vulture Street.

 Dr. Cameron died on the 28th of April, 1925.
 Mrs. Cameron died on the 24th of April, 1935.
 Dr. and Mrs. Cameron are buried at the South Brisbane Cemetery in Queensland, Australia.

 *Dr. Cameron’s daughter, Mary Cameron married Brigadier General Thomas Graeme Gibson (Canadian Armed Services) in Toronto on the 7th of October, 1933.
 After their marriage the couple resided in London, Ontario.